-There are various aspects in Salesforce considering the security of data in Salesforce because there is a huge amount of data in Salesforce which needs to be shared with many people in an organization but there must be a check and control to it.
+There are various aspects in Salesforce considering the security of data because there is a huge amount of it which needs to be shared in an organization.
+This sharing of data requires a check and control to it, which is performed by a set of rules namely Sharing rules in Salesforce.
 This control of sharing data is performed by a set of rules namely Sharing rules in Salesforce.

 Confused about Salesforce?
 Check out this video to learn Salesforce from scratch-